 It’s common for women to make travel plans after they become pregnant.
-Usually the gestation period is the last chance someone will get to travel before the baby is born, as it can be too difficult to travel with a new-born child.
+Usually the gestation period is the last chance someone will get to travel before the baby is born, as it can be difficult to travel with a new-born child.
 Find out more about pregnancy travel insurance.

-It goes without saying, if you plan on travelling while you’re pregnant, travel insurance is an absolute necessity.
-Luckily for the pregnant traveller, there are a number of online travel insurance policies available for their trip.
+It goes without saying, if you plan on travelling while you are pregnant, travel insurance is an absolute necessity.
+Luckily for the pregnant traveller, there are a number of online travel insurance policies available for their trip domestically or internationally.

 We urge those travelling pregnant not to involve themselves too much in strenuous activities.